Geni-96/Realtime-transcriptions-demo/README.md

 A: The extension buffers audio locally and syncs when connection is restored (if enabled).

 **Q: Which transcription API is used?**
-A: By default, Google Gemini 2.5 Flash.
-You can configure others in settings.
+A: Google Gemini 2.5 Flash.
+Configure your API key and model in `src/background/config.js` (use `config.example.js` as a guide; do not commit secrets).

 ---